stumblefiend/jeremy.pugh/_pages/resume.md

 - Authored ~200 public-facing incident reports for Fortune 500 customers.
 - Published UI microcopy, developer documentation, and video scripts.
 - Rewrote 1000 Zendesk support guides as 250 articles in Contentful.
-- Developed and implemented processes for creating and maintaining knowledge-base content in collaboration with subject matter experts.
+- Developed and implemented processes for creating and maintaining knowledgebase content in collaboration with subject matter experts.
 - Worked with subject matter experts and the Cloudflare community to ensure an accurate and relevant knowledge base.

 Dell Technologies, San Francisco — Senior Software Engineer